 Lake Crescent is a large and beautiful lake that is perfect for many types of outdoor recreation.
 You can kayak, hike, swim, picnic, fish, and bike here — just to name a few options!

-This easy-to-get-to lake is located about halfway between Port Angeles and Forks (the two main towns near Olympic), making this a great area to base your trip out of if you don’t want to split your time between several campgrounds.
+This easy-to-get-to lake is located about halfway between Port Angeles and Forks (the two main towns near Olympic), making this a great area to base your trip if you don’t want to split your time between several campgrounds.

 Fairholme Campground